mmistakes/minimal-mistakes/_drafts/2017-05-15-software-by-design-part3.md

 Identifying the source of a message in a system is key.
 Especially if the source is external.

-[TODO] - example diagrams modelling message flow in a system.

 Thinking about the source of the message helps identify some major architectural characteristics.

 1. Timing - when and what triggers the message?